SichangHe/igem-2022-dku-backup/src/results.md

 ## Project Achievements & Analysis Summary

-(只是举例，请随意更改)

 ### Successes

-- Constructed the recombinant xxx plasmid, and transformed it into xxx strain.
+1. Constructed the recombinant pyd1-ipad and pyd1-20ipad plasmids and transformed them into Ecoli.
+DH5 alpha and Yeast EBY100

-- Expressed xxx protein.

-- Effectiveness tested by xxx.

-### Failures

-- Failed to construct and transform the recombinant plasmids in E.*coli* and L.*lactis*.

-### Inspirations

--
+2. Expressed Ipad antigen and 20ipad antibody on the surface of yeast cells

-## Future Plans
+### Future plans

-(只是举例，请随意更改)

-- Express proteins in well-studied probiotic strains.

-- Insert nanobody sequences after other promoters that can ensure proper expression *in vivo*.

-- Conduct hemolysis experiments to see the effectiveness of killing *Shigella flexneri*.
+1. Simulate the human gut environment to determine the growth curve and induction efficiency of yeast.
+2. To figure out the effect of yeast on the original intestinal flora, we are going to construct the microenvironment in the GI tract using its common flora, aerobic environment, intestinal PH, and temperature.
+3. Because our original plasmid was differentiated by Ampicillin resistant on the plate, when implemented onto the gut environment, it could cause potential harm to the original GI tract flora.
+Our future experiments plans to integrate the whole “promoter-Aga2-20ipad” cassette into the yeast genome using PCR-fustion and CRIPSR-Cas9
+4. To test the killing effectiveness on Shigella Flexneri, we are going to conduct hemolysis experiments.

-- Conduct *in vivo* experiments to test the therapeutic effects in rodent GI system.
+5. To test therapeutic effects of our product, we are going to conduct in vivo experiments in rodent GI system.

 ## Reference